Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Sports for osteoarthritis prevention – which sports are suitable?

-Sport is one of the most effective protective factors – if chosen correctly.
+Sport is one of the most effective protective factors – when it is chosen correctly.

 Particularly suitable: